brandonhilkert/sucker_punch/README.md

 ## Exceptions

-You can customize how uncaught exceptions raised by your jobs should be handled.
+You can customize how to handle uncaught exceptions that are raised by your jobs.

-For example, using Rails and the ExceptionNotification gem, you can add a new initializer `config/sucker_punch_exception_notification.rb`:
+For example, using Rails and the ExceptionNotification gem, add a new initializer `config/sucker_punch_exception_notification.rb`:

 ```Ruby
 SuckerPunch.exception_handler { |ex| ExceptionNotifier.notify_exception(ex) }